brink182/cfg-loader/trunk/Source/README-CFG.txt

 # write_playstats = [1], 0
 #   Write to the play history file.
 #
-# write_playlog = [0], 1
-#   Write gameplay stats to the Wii message board log.
-#   This option won't work when the Wii Menu is skipped before
-#   starting Cfg (e.g., using Priiloader or BootMii autoboot).
-#
 # sort = [title-asc], etc
 #   Change the default sorting method.
 Default is Title Ascending.
 #